 Large companies, such as BMW and Deutsche Bahn, are providing prayer room facilities for the religious among their employees at some locations.
 Here they can withdraw and relax during their lunch breaks.
 In addition, some churches in Germany also offer a special lunch, every Tuesday, for example, in the St. Jacobi Church in Hamburg.

 An employer typically does not help in their employees’ search for great love.
 However, in some workplaces, a blind date can be provided at random.
 At the pharmaceutical manufacturer, Boehringer Ingelheim, you can register on an internal online platform and then let the random generator select a lunch date for you.
 With more than 8000 employees located at headquarters, the chances that you know your lunch date are very slim.
-At the least you can expand your network, and perhaps even find that someone special.
+At the least, you can expand your network, and perhaps even find that special someone.

 This type of lunch break means less relaxation and more thrill: In the exit-the-room games, for example, participants have to free themselves from a locked room within 60 minutes – and solve tricky tasks.
 The provider is thus promoting team spirit amongst the participants.